ki11e6/typescript/README.md

 # Union types

-number | string - '|' is useing to present union of types
+number | string - '|' pipe is using to present union of types

 # literal types